alaa1355/reading/201/class10.md

 A RangeError is thrown when trying to pass a value as an argument to a function that does not allow a range that includes the value.

-This can be encountered when:

-- passing a value that is not one of the allowed string values to [String.prototype.normalize()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/normalize), or
-- when attempting to create an array of an illegal length with the [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) constructor, or
-- when passing bad values to the numeric methods [Number.prototype.toExponential()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toExponential), [Number.prototype.toFixed()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed) or [Number.prototype.toPrecision()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toPrecision).

 ##
 # Code Debugging